 Frequently Asked Questions » What about all of the eyewitnesses cited in various media reports as having seen the plane hit the Pentagon?
 Aren't there hundreds of them?

 No, there are not hundreds of them.
-There are about 150 total witness names cited by the media at all, but many of those cited do not claim to have watched a plane impact the building.
+There are about 150 total witness names cited by the media at all as having seen the plane, but many of those cited do not claim to have actually seen the alleged impact into the building.

 Additionally, these unconfirmed, secondhand, out of context printed quotes do not amount to evidence.
 Unless and until they are confirmed directly by the witness in a video or audio recorded statement they amount to hearsay by any prudent standard, including in a court of law.